Daniel: Chapter 1

 Setting

-Daniel is a unique book written by one of the greatest heroes in the Bible.
-It describes the work of God through men’s activities on this earth, both with Israel and the Gentile governments.
-Much is written in this book concerning Christ’s first and second advents, and His work in the world to bring salvation to all mankind.
+Daniel was written by one of the greatest heroes in the bible. by the inspiration of God, 2Timothy 3:16, Daniel describes the work of God through men’s activities on this earth, both with Israel and the Gentile governments.
+Much is written in this book of the first and second advents of Christ Jesus, and His work in the world to bring salvation to all mankind.

-Daniel was a young, possibly just a boy, who was taken captive away from his land.
-Yet, he had been raised well in the ways of the Lord, and he purposed in his heart to follow God.
+Daniel was a teenage, who was taken captive away from his land, because he was of noble birth.
+Yet, he had been raised well in his formative years in the ways of the Lord, and he purposed in his heart to follow God.
 Daniel’s commitment and faith in God was demonstrated repeatedly throughout this book.
-The twelve chapters provide both an historical account of those who were exiled from the land of Judea and Jerusalem into Babylon, and prophetic passages concerning rule of the Gentiles and Israel's future.
-This book's time frame extends from the days of Daniel to the rejection and crucifixion of Christ, then on to the millennial reign of Christ.
+The twelve chapters provide both a historical account of those who were exiled from the land of Judea and Jerusalem into Babylon, and prophetic passages concerning rule of the Gentiles and Israel's future.
+This book's time-frame extends from the days of Daniel's youth to the rejection and crucifixion of Christ, then on to the millennial reign of Christ.
 The detail in its prophetic passages serves as a bridge to the book of Revelation.
-It begins with Israel’s captivity under the rule of the Gentiles, until the end of the tribulation period when Christ will return and establish Israel as a world kingdom.
+It begins with Israel’s captivity under the rule of the Gentiles, until the end of the tribulation period, at which time Christ will return and establish His reign over the world from His temple in Israel, Psalm 2:6-12.
 He will be King of kings and Lord of lords over the earth.
 Jesus will then sit on the throne of David to rule with a rod of iron, and thus fulfill all of the remaining prophecies and promises to the nation of Israel that can only be accomplished by His return.

 Historical perspective

 Daniel is a historical figure, and a contemporary of the prophets Ezekiel and Jeremiah.
+Though the book of Daniel does not appear among the prophets in the Jewish Bible, but is included among the Jewish writings.
+Nevertheless, Jesus declared Daniel to be a prophet, Mark 13:14.
 Daniel was taken captive in the first invasion of King Nebuchadnezzar, and was a great witness of God to the king's court.
 Ezekiel was taken in the second invasion, and was God's man to the general population of the captives taken back to Babylon.
 Jeremiah was God's witness against those who survived the third and final invasion of King Nebuchadnezzar against the land of Judah and Jerusalem.
-The following chart is a summary of the three invasions.
+Given the choice to go to Babylon or remain in Judea, Jeremiah remained with the poor and weak who were left to tend the land, Jeremiah 40:1-13.
+The following chart is a summary of the three Babylonian invasions.

 Event | approximate Date | Notes |